 |Price Per Month||Free, or $2/month (annual) or $2.99/month (monthly) per Summit Pack.
 Discounts offered for bundling all three.||Free||Free, or $5.99/month or $29.99/year for premium.||Free, or $9.99/month or $39.99/year for premium||Free or $4.99 for the ad-free pro version.|

 |Affiliated Sports Gear Brand||None||Nike||Under Armour||Asics||None|

 |Notable Features||Supports statistics for outdoor sports besides running, including cycling, hiking, kayaking, rock climbing, surfing and more.||Tracks the mileage of your shoes and lets you know when to buy a new pair.||Simple to plan routes out ahead of time with “Route Genius.”||Easy to track other activities besides running.||You only access training plans and routes with premium.|

 Of these five services, the only one that offers you full access to every feature for free is the Nike+ Running Club.
 Both Map My Run and RunKeeper offer a similar pricing structure to Strava with monthly and annual subscription options, though you’ll pay more from Strava if you opt for all three Summit Packs.

-Saying that, premium Strava users get some features we haven’t found with other running apps.
-The company’s Beacon feature should ease some concerns for people who workout alone, and the route-based leaderboard adds an extra level of friendly competition for people who thrive from that.
+Premium Strava users get some features not available with other running apps.
+The company’s Beacon feature should ease some concerns for people who work out alone, and the route-based leaderboard adds an extra level of friendly competition for people who thrive from that.